-- Facility charge review (FCR) rate is an amount that we determine is enough to cover the facility provider's estimated costs for the service and leave the facility provider with a reasonable profit.
-For hospitals and other facilities that report costs (or cost-to-charge ratios) to CMS, the FCR rate is based on what the facilities report to CMS.
-For facilities that do not report costs (or cost-to-charge ratios) to CMS.
+- Facility charge review (FCR) rate is an amount that we determine is enough to cover the facility provider's estimated costs for the service and leave the provider with a reasonable profit.
+This means for: - Hospitals and other facilities that report costs or cost to charge ratios to The Centers for Medicare & Medicaid Services (CMS), the FCR rate is based on what the facilities report to CMS - Facilities that don't report costs or cost to charge ratios to CMS, the FCR rate is based on a statewide average of these facilities

 We may adjust the formula as needed to maintain the reasonableness of the recognized charge.
-For example, we may make an adjustment if we determine that in a particular state the charges of ambulatory surgery centers (or another class of facility) are much higher than charges of facilities that report costs (or cost-to-charge ratios) to CMS. - Geographic area is normally based on the first three digits of the U.S. Postal Service zip codes.
+For example, we may make an adjustment if we determine that in a state the charges of a specific type of facility are much higher than charges of facilities that report to CMS.

+• Geographic area is normally based on the first three digits of the U.S. Postal Service zip codes.
 If we determine we need more data for a particular service or supply, we may base rates on a wider geographic area such as an entire state.